 He’s the founder of the pioneering content marketing website Copyblogger, the midlife personal growth newsletter Further, and Unemployable, an educational community that provides smart strategies for freelancers and entrepreneurs.
 He’s also co-founder of Digital Commerce Partners, a content marketing and SEO agency for digital business owners.

-Brian began publishing online in 1998, and by 1999 he had his first entrepreneurial success — powered by what is now known as content marketing.
-He went on to launch two additional offline businesses using purely online marketing and infrastructure, attaining even greater success.
+Clark began publishing online in 1998, and by 1999 he had his first entrepreneurial success thanks to an understanding of the emerging commercial internet.
+He went on to launch two additional successful businesses using purely online marketing and digital infrastructure, attaining even greater success.

-In January of 2006, Brian started a one-man blog called Copyblogger, which quickly evolved into an influential digital trade magazine for the online industry.
-Without venture capital or advertising, the audience that followed Copyblogger became the catalyst for the multimillion dollar tools and training company he heads today.
+In January of 2006, Brian started a one-man website called Copyblogger, which quickly evolved into an influential digital trade magazine for the content marketing industry.
+Both the Guardian and Advertising Age have recognized Copyblogger as one of the most powerful and influential blogs in the world.

 - Linchpin by Seth Godin

 - The $100 Startup by Chris Guillebeau

 - The Lean Entrepreneur by Brant Cooper and Patrick Vlaskovits

 - Killing Marketing by Robert Rose and Joe Pulizzi

 - Trust Agents by Chris Brogan and Julien Smith

 - Content Inc. by Joe Pulizzi